-This course will build on the Fundamentals of R course by going deeper on each the same three topics: data wrangling and analysis, data visualization, and RMarkdown.
+This course will build on the Fundamentals of R course by going deeper on each of the same three topics: data wrangling and analysis, data visualization, and RMarkdown.
 You’ll learn to get your data into the shape you need, visualize it beautifully, and present it in reports, presentations, dashboards, and more.

 About the Instructor

 I’m not a hardcore quant (my PhD is in anthropology).